 Only recently arriving in Australia in January 2017, we were very lucky to secure Amelia on our team.
 Back in Nottinghamshire, in the UK, Amelia started working as a veterinary nurse in 2012.
 Amelia has proven herself excellent at all aspects of veterinary nursing, and particularly enjoys surgery and looking after your pets when they are in hospital.
 A lot of Amelia's time when not at work is spent playing with her new little kitten, Nellie.
 Amelia also enjoys running and spending time with friends.
 Exploring her new home town, Perth, has been a top priority, and Amelia is looking forward to travelling further afield to our large state – should we ever let her take holidays!

 After spending her early life in administration, going on to motherhood and then working in a crèche, Viv finally went back and studied to follow her dream and become a Veterinary Nurse.
 Veterinary nursing has always been Viv's passion, she just 'fell into other vocations' on her way to becoming a nurse!
 Viv is loving her work with us and gets the best of both worlds by sharing her time between our Grantham Street and Dalkeith Clinics.
 Viv balances her part-time work with looking after quite a menagerie at home.
-This includes her husband, two teenage children, 2 dogs, 6 cats (a consequence of Viv's soft heart and time working at the Cat Haven!), 4 pythons and numerous bobtails!
+This includes her husband, two adult children, 2 dogs and 4 cats (a consequence of Viv's soft heart and time working at the Cat Haven!).

 Maureen joined our team in 2012 as Practice Manager.
 A practicing veterinarian in a previous life, Maureen has worked in many practices, both in the city, country towns and overseas.
 This has given Maureen a broad perspective on how practices work, and what works in practice!
 With her previous job in a specialist practice, Maureen was thrilled to find a Veterinary Practice offering high quality veterinary care and service, along with personalised care which every pet owner deserves.
-Outside of work, Maureen is kept busy in 'home-management' with 2 teenage children, her husband and potentially the most slothful Border Collie in Australia!
+Outside of work, Maureen is kept busy in 'home-management' with 2 'don't know if they will ever leave home' adult children, her husband and potentially the most slothful Border Collie in Australia!
 Maureen also enjoys entertaining with friends and baking – a hobby much appreciated by fellow staff members!